 Well that will learn you Giles.
 I wonder if we can build on this momentum.
 Is there an appetite to cancel Coren?
 Could we get a snazzy T-shirt made, saying ‘Cancel Coren’?
 It could have legs.
 It’s catchy, a bit like Bollocks to Brexit.
 Do you think we could do it, readers, like how if everyone took a reusable cup made of reusable cups to Pret a Manger, they would have to stop making disposable cups?
 Perhaps if we all came together we could cancel Coren.

 WAIT.
 Damn it.
-I’m forgetting that Coren’s sole audience, now he’s off Twitter, are the rich, deplorable readership of The Times.
+I’m forgetting that Coren’s audience are the rich, deplorable readership of The Times.
 And they love him.
 So I think the idea is a non-starter, as fun as it sounds.
 Sorry guys.

 And let us also not forget Giles has done the odd completely amazing thing.
 There was that time he put Keith McNally in his place.
 Keith McNally, if you didn’t know, is a very successful New York restaurateur, and his most notable restaurant is probably Balthazar.
 Balthazar opened as a new Parisian-style bistro made to look like an old one, and for a while it was in every film and loved by every film star – basically, the coolest restaurant in New York for a time.
 Balthazar works in New York, because it’s like a Parisian Bistro Theme Park and, well, Americans love theme parks.
 Foolishly, Keith thought that we’d like this in London, forgetting two key factors: firstly, that the British really don’t care much about theme parks and secondly, we don’t need a Parisian Bistro Theme Park in London, because it takes us two and a half hours door-to-door to eat at Chez George or Bistro Paul Bert in Paris.